NevermindNilas/TheAnimeScripter/README.md

 ```
 -video :str      - Takes full path of input file.

--model_type :str - Can be Rife, Cugan, ShuffleCugan, SwinIR, Dedup, Segment (N/A).
+-model_type :str - Can be Rife, Cugan, ShuffleCugan, Compact(N/A), SwinIR, Dedup, Segment (N/A), UltraCompact (N/A).

 -half :bool      - Set to True by default, utilizes FP16, more performance for free generally.

 -multi :int      - Used by both Upscaling and Interpolation,
                    Cugan can utilize scale from 2-4,
                    Shufflecugan only 2,
+                   Compact 2,
                    SwinIR 2 or 4,
                    Rife.. virtually anything.